 I Just Went to NYFW—These Are the Emerging Brands That Stood Out to Me

-While I'll always look forward to the marquee names at New York Fashion Week—the kind of shows you base your entire calendar around—I get just as excited for the emerging brands every season.
-There's something I've always loved about discovering unconventional new designers at the intersection of fashion, art, and culture—the ones who build their own aesthetic worlds and bring different perspectives to the industry.
-These are the types of runways, presentations, and showrooms I walk away from feeling reinspired, reminded of what fashion can do when it embraces unbridled experimentation and deeper self-expression.
+While I'll always look forward to the marquee names at New York Fashion Week—the shows you plan your entire calendar around—I get just as excited for the emerging brands every season.
+There's something I've always loved about discovering unconventional new designers at the intersection of fashion, art, and culture who build their own aesthetic worlds and bring different perspectives to the industry.
+These are the runways, presentations, and showrooms I walk away from feeling inspired and reminded of what fashion can do when it embraces unbridled experimentation and deeper self-expression.

-For Spring/Summer 2026, the labels that stood out most to me were Jane Wade, Gabe Gordon, Meruert Tolegen, Colleen Allen, and Mel Usine.
-Below, a look at each of their latest collections.
+For spring/summer 2026, the labels that stood out most to me were Jane Wade, Gabe Gordon, Meruert Tolegen, Colleen Allen, and Mel Usine.
+Below, take a look at each of their latest collections.

-Ever since Jane Wade started showing, she’s become one of the designers I look forward to every season because of how her work is sharp, consistent, and distinctly her own.
-While Fall/Winter 2025 was inspired by the executive suite, this time she shifted to warehouses and workwear with a collection titled The Fulfillment.
+Ever since Jane Wade started showing, she's become one of the designers I look forward to every season because of how her work is sharp, consistent, and distinctly her own.
+Fall/winter 2025 was inspired by the executive suite, but this time, she shifted to warehouses and workwear with a collection titled The Fulfillment.
 With visual direction by Tre Crews and creative direction alongside Joe Van O, Wade focused on utilitarian looks with her signature sleek touch.

 Shop Jane Wade

-Romanian designer Lorena Pipenco drew from her heritage, referencing the 1965 film De-a fi Harap Alb, a fairy tale about resilience, luck, and kindness when the odds are stacked against you.
-Her collection embraced fantasy and surrealism—favoring beauty, play, and imagination over hyper-capitalism.
+Romanian designer Lorena Pipenco drew from her heritage and referenced the 1965 film De-a fi Harap Alb, a fairytale about resilience, luck, and kindness when the odds are stacked against you.
+Her collection embraced fantasy and surrealism—favoring beauty, play, and imagination over hypercapitalism.
 The most unforgettable moment?
 A gown crafted from 900 lemon peels.

 Shop Pipenco

 At DCTV in downtown Manhattan, Gabe Gordon presented a collection drawing from J.G.
-Ballard’s Crash, David Cronenberg’s film adaptation, and Madonna’s Erotica.
+Ballard's Crash, David Cronenberg's film adaptation of the novel, and Madonna's Erotica.
 According to the show notes, "Desire in American visual culture is often inseparable from destruction.
 Across media, the erotic is frequently staged through gestures of violence, collision, and rupture.
 This entanglement is nowhere more potent than in the overlapping imaginaries of demolition derby, fetishwear, and high-gloss sexual performance."

-This marks the second season of Gordon’s creative partnership with his husband, Timothy Gibbons, who brings a background in costume design and tailoring to the knitwear line.
-With their Spring/Summer 2026 collection featuring collaborations with Guzema Fine Jewelry, TômTex, and Lime x LL, LLC, the two are now finalists for the 2025 CFDA/Vogue Fashion Fund.
+This marks the second season of Gordon's creative partnership with his partner Timothy Gibbons, who brings a background in costume design and tailoring to the knitwear line.
+The brand's spring/summer 2026 collection features partnerships with Guzema Fine Jewelry, TômTex, and Lime x LL, LLC, and the two designers are now finalists for the 2025 CFDA/Vogue Fashion Fund.

 Shop Gabe Gordon